Subhodip1307/DataBase-Backup/Telegram/README.md

 - **MYSQL/MYSQL-SERVER**: MySQL is a relational database management system (RDBMS) that uses Structured Query Language (SQL) to store, manage, and retrieve data
 - Comming more soon.....

+## Limitations
+- Only 50 M.B. of data can be send at a time (hence suitable for only samll projects).
+- No Error Handeling

 <h1>Getting Started</h1>

   ** Before Getting Start User Should have python3 installed in Your system